akakingsley563/UK-Census-Analysis/README.md

 The mean age for males and females offers a basic demographic snapshot.
 Detailed visualizations reveal how age distribution changes with educational attainment and gender.

-Overall, the project demonstrates the utility of R for data analysis and visualization, providing a clear picture of demographic trends and disparities within the US Census data.
+Overall, the project demonstrates the utility of R for data analysis and visualization, providing a clear picture of demographic trends and disparities within the UK Census data.
 Further analyses could delve into additional variables or more complex statistical methods to uncover deeper insights.